fprime-community/fprime-tutorial-math-component/docs/constructing-ports.md

 cd Ports
 ```

-While in "Ports", create an empty fpp file called `MathPorts.fpp`, this is where the ports will be defined:
+While in "Ports", create an empty fpp file called `MathPorts.fpp`; this is where the ports will be defined:

 ```shell
 # In: Ports